 Cavities are a common dental issue and you may wonder if there’s a way to avoid getting your cavity filled by your dentist.
 Science hasn’t yet revealed how to heal cavities naturally, though a rigorous oral care regimen can help prevent cavity formation.

 Cavities are areas of tooth decay.
 They can appear on any part of a tooth including the root, though the most common areas are on the chewing surfaces of teeth at the back of the mouth and near the gumline.
 Cavities form gradually.
 When you eat, the bacteria in your mouth break down sugars and starches in food and excrete an acid that weakens tooth enamel.
 The damage occurs below the tooth surface at first, but if it continues and the enamel breaks down entirely, a cavity appears.

 What Happens to Untreated Cavities?

 Once a tooth has a cavity, only a dentist can treat it.
 If it’s left untreated, the cavity becomes larger and can cause more serious dental problems.
-If the decay spreads to the center of the tooth and reaches the sensitive nerves located there, the tooth root can become infected or a painful abscess could appear in the gum.
-To fix the problem, the patient may need root canal work, oral surgery or a tooth extraction.
+If the decay spreads to the centre of the tooth and reaches the sensitive nerves located there, the tooth root can become infected or a painful abscess could appear in the gum.
+To fix the problem, the patient may need root canal work, oral surgery or tooth extraction.

 It’s important to visit your dentist regularly so any cavities you develop can be treated before they cause more serious issues in the mouth.